reeteshjee/github-pipeline-manager/readme.md

 - Support for different GitHub repositories and branches
 - Secure webhook authentication with secret keys
 - Test deployments from the web interface
-- View deployment history and status

 ## Installation

-1. Upload the two PHP files (`index.php` and `webhook.php`) to your web server
+1. Upload the two PHP files (`index.php` and `webhook.php`) to your web server inside directory "pipeline-manager"
 2. Create a `pipelines` directory in the same location and ensure it's writable by the web server:
    ```
    mkdir pipelines